SystemsApproach/security/systems.rst

 a single remote machine rather than to a remote network.
 The latter gives you access to *any* machine on the local network.
-In practice, it is also the case that corporate firewalls often block port 22 (SSH's well-known port) limiting the situations in which SSH works as a VPN-like tunnel.
+In practice, it is also the case that corporate firewalls often block port 22 (SSH's well-known port), limiting the situations in which SSH works as a VPN-like tunnel.

 7.3 IP Security (IPsec)